Teaching Ambassador Fellowship

 Educational Values/Philosophy: As a teacher Taterka enjoys creating meaningful lessons and experiential learning opportunities, both for his students and himself.
 Taterka’s proudest achievements as an educator are when he can inspire his students to devote themselves to further study and even careers in the environment.

 Achievements: Taterka had the opportunity to enhance his own environmental education when he won an Earthwatch Fellowship to study caterpillars in the cloud forest of Ecuador in 2009, and by participating in the National Oceanic and Atmospheric Administration’s Teachers-at-Sea program aboard the NOAA ship Oregon II in the Gulf of Mexico in 2010, during the BP oil spill.
 Taterka was awarded the 2011 Public Education Prize from the Raritan River Collaborative for the Raritan River Watershed Project, an innovative after-school environmental education program he designed and directed.
 Taterka was awarded the Stanford University Teacher Tribute Award in 2010 and the University of Chicago Outstanding Educator Award in 2011.
+In 2013, Taterka was selected to participate in PolarTREC, a National Science Foundation-funded program that took him to the north slope of Alaska to study the effects of climate change on the tundra ecosystem.
+In 2014 Taterka continued working in Alaska, serving on the faculty of a professional development course for teachers run by the Alaska Geographic Society in Denali National Park.
+In 2015 Taterka traveled to Newfoundland where he participated in rescue operations for fledgling Atlantic Puffins and conducted research on Atlantic Salmon restoration efforts.
+In 2016 Taterka will travel to Borneo to work on rainforest conservation with the non-governmental organization Orangutan Foundation International.

 Education: Taterka has a B.A. from Vassar College and an M.S. in Geology from the University of Massachusetts at Amherst.
 For his M.S. thesis Taterka spent two summers mapping the rocks in Central Park in New York City and created the first large-scale geologic map of the Park.
 After graduate school Taterka began his career as an environmental consultant, but soon went back to school at night to earn a J.D. from the Pace University School of Law.